Seatis/my-teaching-materials/workshop/expressions-and-control-flow/cs.md

 ## Materials & Resources
 ### Environment
-- Make sure that *Microsoft Visual Studio* is installed on your machine
+- Make sure that *Microsoft Visual Studio Community Edition or Microsoft Visual Studio for Mac* is installed on your machine

 | Material | Time |
 |:---------|-----:|